 The model in Section \ref{sec3} concerns the sensitivity of PTAs to monochromatic GW sources, a proxy for slowly evolving binaries.
 We use $q=1$, $D=1$~Gpc BBHs as discussed in Section \ref{sec2} as example target sources for APTA with total masses of $10^4$, $10^3$, $10^2$, and $10^{-1}$ $\mathrm{M}_\odot$.
 In the first 10~s after entering the APTA band, the heaviest (and thus fastest-evolving) binary's GW frequency $f$ changes by $\sim1.5\%$, so the monochromatic approximation holds.
 We initially use $T=10$~s to conservatively cover all four cases.

 The observer-satellite distance affects APTA's sensitivity in Eq. \ref{sensitivity} through the ``pulsar term'' within $\chi(f_{\rm gw})$ (i.e. the term originating from $\cos[\omega_{\rm gw}(t_e-d_s\mathbf{\hat p}\cdot\mathbf{\hat n})]$ in Eq. \ref{template}).
 The characteristic strain for APTA noise $h_c$ decreases as $\chi$ increases, i.e. the sensitivity is enhanced by the increase of $\chi$. $\chi$ is smaller for $f_{\rm gw}d_s/c=d_s/\lambda_{\rm gw}\ll1$ and increases toward a plateau as this combination of parameters is increased, such that optimal sensitivity is reached if $d_s/\lambda_{\rm gw}$ is large enough, as illustrated in Fig. \ref{APTAsize}.
 This can be understood as the variation in GW strain sensitivity becoming negligible when the array's size is made large enough compared to the GW wavelength—this approximation is good and widely used in nHz GW searches with regular PTAs.
-To reach that optimal sensitivity in 0.1–10~Hz GW searches, a LISA-sized APTA with $d_s=d_{\rm LISA}\equiv2.5\times 10^6$ km is sufficient \cite{LISA:2017pwj}, so we will be using this value as an important reference.
+To reach that optimal sensitivity in 0.1–10~Hz GW searches, a LISA-sized APTA with $d_s=d_{\rm LISA}\equiv2.5\times 10^6$ km is sufficient \citep{LISA:2017pwj}, so we will be using this value as an important reference.

 In Fig. \ref{fig:BBH}, we display APTA sensitivity curves alongside example GW strains of merging intermediate-mass BBHs and early inspiraling stellar-mass and primordial BBHs.
-With current atomic clock technology, represented by $\xi_{1 \text{ s}}=10^{-18}$ \cite{2022Natur.602..420B,2019NaPho..13..714O,2017Sci...358...90C}, APTA could already observe $10^3$ $\mathrm{M}_\odot$ and $10^4$ $\mathrm{M}_\odot$ BBHs at or close to merger at~Gpc distances, and, for $d_s=d_{\rm LISA}$, see a part of the evolution of 100 $\mathrm{M}_\odot$ binary inspirals before they enter the LIGO band.
-With progress in the next decade to values of $\xi_{1 \text{ s}}$ around $10^{-20.5}$, the 0.1 $\mathrm{M}_\odot$ PBH binary would become observable by the larger APTA, and better clocks could make the detection of lighter and lighter PBHs possible.
+With current ground-based atomic clock technology, represented by $\xi_{1 \mathrm{s}}=10^{-18}$ \citep{2022Natur.602..420B,2019NaPho..13..714O,2017Sci...358...90C}, APTA could already observe $10^3$ $\mathrm{M}_\odot$ and $10^4$ $\mathrm{M}_\odot$ BBHs at or close to merger at~Gpc distances, and, for $d_s=d_{\rm LISA}$, see a part of the evolution of 100 $\mathrm{M}_\odot$ binary inspirals before they enter the LIGO band.
+With technological progress toward values of $\xi_{1 \mathrm{s}}$ around $10^{-20.5}$, the 0.1 $\mathrm{M}_\odot$ PBH binary would become observable by the larger APTA, and better clocks could make the detection of lighter and lighter PBHs possible.